ronaldkalani/Titanic-AutoML-Project---AIDI1002/README.md

 Titanic-AutoML-Project---AIDI1002

+AutoGluon is an open-source AutoML framework designed to simplify the process of training high-accuracy machine learning models on tabular datasets.
+It automates tasks such as data preprocessing, model selection, hyperparameter tuning, and ensembling, allowing users to achieve robust predictive performance with minimal manual intervention.

+Key Features of AutoGluon:

+    Ease of Use: Requires only a single line of Python code to initiate model training on raw tabular data.
+    Model Ensembling: Employs multi-layer stacking of various models, including decision trees, neural networks, and gradient boosting machines, to enhance predictive accuracy.
+    Automatic Data Processing: Automatically identifies data types and applies appropriate preprocessing steps, such as handling missing values and encoding categorical variables.
+    Flexible and Extensible: Supports customization and extension, enabling users to incorporate their own models or preprocessing steps into the AutoML pipeline.

+Real-World Application Example:

+Consider a real estate company aiming to predict house prices based on features like area, number of bedrooms, and location.
+Using AutoGluon, the company can input their dataset directly, and AutoGluon will handle data preprocessing, model training, and evaluation.
+By leveraging its ensembling techniques, AutoGluon can provide accurate price predictions, assisting the company in making informed pricing decisions.

+For a detailed exploration of AutoGluon's capabilities and performance, refer to the research paper "AutoGluon-Tabular: Robust and Accurate AutoML for Structured Data" by Nick Erickson et al.

 This project is part of the AIDI1002 course, focusing on applying AutoML techniques to the Titanic - Machine Learning from Disaster dataset.
 The goal is to predict the survival of passengers using machine learning models.
 Project Structure

 Titanic - Machine Learning from Disaster